andreicavalcantedev/andreicavalcantedev/README.md

 ### <h1>Hello!, my name is Andrei Cavalcante😄
 I'm 19, I am passionate about everything about technology, and started in the world of programming in 2022. 🌌<br/>

+I've been working at BRQ Digital Solutions since 2022, where I started as an intern to enter the programming field.
+I'm working as a Software Engineer in the same enterprise.

 Welcome to my GitHub Profile 🚀